Charleston DUI / DUAC Arrest

 For more information about SC DUI laws and your legal options, please contact one of our attorneys to personally review the particular circumstances of your case.
 You’ll sleep better once you know what to expect and how to proceed.
 We look forward to hearing from you.
 You can call Robert Reeves directly on his mobile phone 843-901-0380 or email firstname.lastname@example.org.

 *The law firm of Robert J. Reeves P.C. offers its criminal defense services throughout South Carolina.
 We are based in Fort Mill, South Carolina.
-For our clients and cases in the Charleston area, we may associate local counsel and share our legal fees.
+For Charleston DUI cases, we sometimes associate local counsel and share legal fees.